 Tehran.
 Iran Sa’dabad Complex

-Nowadays, there are 12 aqueducts existing in Sa’dabad Complex.
+Nowadays, 12 aqueducts exist in Sa’dabad Complex.

-• Tehran museum of White Palace (Mellat Museum): the summer house of Mohammad Reza Pahlavi (king of Iran)
+• Tehran Museum of White Palace (Mellat Museum): the summer house of Mohammad Reza Pahlavi (king of Iran)

-• Asvad Palace (minister’s office): the building is used as the Museum of Fine Arts
+• Asvad Palace (minister’s office): The building is used as the Museum of Fine Arts

 • Shams Palace: The royal clothing museum